-There’s just something uniquely wholesome about the British Countryside, a holistic quality that renders it incomparable to anywhere else in the universe.
-The Peak District is one of our many treasured expanses, originally England’s first ever National Park thanks to its awe-inspiring raw beauty.
+There’s something uniquely wholesome about the British Countryside, a holistic quality that renders it incomparable.
+The Peak District is one of our many treasured expanses; originally England’s first ever National Park thanks to its awe-inspiring raw beauty.

-Around four hours after stocking up on plenty of nourishment for the road trip up from London, we made our way through the mystical November fog that shrouded the peak of our destination.
+Around four hours after stocking up on goods for the road trip from London, we made our way through the mystical November fog that shrouded the peak of our destination.
 Rolling across the gravel into a magical, dimly lit hideaway, we were given a warm welcome at reception by the lovely Jo, who handed us the keys to our nest for the weekend.

 Haddon Grove Farm Cottages is an award-winning hamlet of luxury cottage accommodation situated just outside the historic market town of Bakewell, in the heart of the beautiful Peak District National park.

 Sleeping anywhere between 2-10 people, you have the choice of either escaping the entire crowd, or escaping with them.
 Opting for the former, we were booked into the Love Nest – an intimate 1 bedroom cottage for 2, complete with log fire burner, kitchenette and a glittering en suite.

 We opened the door to find an escapists’ haven hung with fairy lights, soft throws and homely furnishings.
 The attention to detail does not go unnoticed, from the sparkling reflective tiles in the bathroom with its heated wooden floors, to the delicate feathers adorning a divinely feminine dressing table, plenty of plump pillows and snug sheepskin rugs by the fireplace.
 Everything you need for turning off and tuning in.